 NSMA is dedicated to winning this case, even if we must petition the Supreme Court of the United States to do so.

-If this issue is important to you, please consider making a donation to our organization.
+If this issue is important to you, please consider making a donation today.

 Thank you for your support!

 Naperville Smart Meter Awareness has filed a lawsuit in United States District Court.

 The lower federal court denied NSMA its day in court and ruled against our case without even allowing for normal discovery and depositions.
 As a result, we have filed an appeal with the 7th Circuit Court.

 More information about the case is coming or you can look it up.